 What we don’t: Overkill for casual day tours.

 That said, not every backcountry skier needs all these features.
 For example, casual day trippers will find the dedicated crampon pocket and on-the-go ski storage to be fairly unnecessary, and the lightweight design misses out on convenient touring features like backpanel access to the main compartment.
 What’s more, at $240 (or $220 for the 28L version), you’re certainly paying for the added tech.
 In terms of capacity, the 34-liter pack is a bit too small for most overnight trips—unless you’re touring between huts in Canada or Europe—but ideal for ski mountaineering missions that require all the tools in the toolbox.
 All told, serious skiers will find a lot to like about Ortovox’s Ravine 34, which is available in large and small (the 32 S) frame sizes.
-For another Ortovox design that's more widely available at the time of publishing, check out their less technical—but $50-cheaper—Haute Route 32.
+For another less technical Ortovox design, check out the $50-cheaper Haute Route 32.

-See the Ortovox Ravine 34 See the Women's Ortovox Ravine 32 S
+See the Ortovox Ravine 34 See the Ortovox Ravine 32 S

 Hyperlite Mountain Gear Headwall 55 ski backpackCategory: Ski mountaineering